Medically reviewed by Drugs.com. Last updated on Jun 14, 2022.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-dabrafenib may cause fertility (ability to have children) problems in men.
+Some men and women who use dabrafenib have become infertile (unable to have children).
 Talk to your doctor before using dabrafenib if you plan to have children.

-dabrafenib may increase your risk of having cutaneous squamous cell carcinoma (cuSCC) or other skin cancers.
+Dabrafenib may increase your risk of having cutaneous squamous cell carcinoma (cuSCC) or other skin cancers.
 Check with your doctor right away if you develop any skin changes, including a new wart, change in size or color of a mole, or a skin sore or reddish bump that does not heal.
-Your doctor may want your skin to be checked for new skin lesions before therapy, during therapy, and for up to 6 months after the last dose.
+Your doctor may want your skin be checked for new skin lesions before treatment, during treatment, and for up to 6 months after the last dose.

-dabrafenib may cause fever, including severe fever that sometimes happens with low blood pressure, chills, dehydration, or kidney problems.
-Check with your doctor right away if you have a fever while taking dabrafenib.
+Dabrafenib may cause fever, including severe fever that sometimes happens with low blood pressure, chills, dehydration, or kidney problems.
+Check with your doctor right away if you have a fever while using dabrafenib.